 To get great entries in forex trades, multiple time frame analyses must be used.
 First, find a bias using technical analysis on the higher time frames.
 Next, plan an exit point, still using the higher time frames.
 Then, drop to a lower time frame, for example, 1 hour / 30 minutes.
 Look for a price action pattern to add weight to an entry point.
 Take the trade, using the lower time frame pattern.
 Lastly, hold the trade until the higher time frame target is met.
 By following these steps, success in forex trading can be achieved.

 FAQS & Further Info

 What is a one hour chart?

-A one hour chart is a time frame that shows the price action of an asset over the course of one hour.
+A one hour chart is a time frame that shows the price action of an asset over a medium term period of one hour.